Skip to content

 “Make sure you’re doing outreach when you’d expect your prospect to be working.”

 This might mean it’s a little flexible from the usual office 9 to 5.
-But the idea is that you speak to your prospect while they’re thinking about work.
+But the idea is that you speak to your prospects while they’re thinking about work.

 You’re less likely to get an aggravated reply in this case.
 No one wants to be disturbed during their evenings or weekends!

 People probably expect to come back after the weekend to emails.
-But they’re less used to receiving texts or WhatsApps to their personal phones out of working hours.
+But they’re less used to receiving texts or WhatsApps on their personal phones outside of working hours.

 However, if you contact a prospect during work hours and they reply to you out of work hours, you can answer at your discretion.
 Let them set the standards.